 All Insights

-When You Can't Measure First: What Caregiving Taught Me About Risk Leadership
+When You Can't Measure First: What the Military Taught Me About Risk Leadership

 Risk frameworks assume you have time to measure before you act.
-Caregiving — and real adversarial environments — prove that assumption wrong.
+Military operations, and real adversarial environments, prove that assumption wrong.

 risk managementleadershipcybersecurity